wandb/docs/docs/guides/artifacts/explore-and-traverse-an-artifact-graph.md

 ### Navigating lineage
 The lineage graph is generated based on the `type` you provide when you create runs and artifacts.

-The artifact or run type you provide is located above its name, withA artifacts represented by blue icona and runs represented by green icons.
+The artifact or run type you provide is located above its name, withA artifacts represented by blue icons and runs represented by green icons.
 The input and output of a run or artifact is depicted in the graph with arrows.

 :::info
 You can view the type and the name of artifact in both the left sidebar and in the **Lineage** tab.
 :::

-For a more detailed view, click on the arrow on any individual artifact or run to get more information on a particular object.
+For a more detailed view, click the arrow on any individual artifact or run to get more information on a particular object.

 ### Artifact clusters

-When a level of the graph has five or more runs or artifacts, a cluster will be created.
+When a level of the graph has five or more runs or artifacts, a cluster is created.
 A cluster has a search bar to find specific versions of runs or artifact and an individual node can be pulled from a cluster to continue investigating the lineage of a node inside a cluster.
-Clicking on a node will open a preview drawer with an overview of the node.
+Clicking on a node opens a preview with an overview of the node.

 ## Traverse a graph programmatically
 You can also navigate a graph usuing the [W&B API]((../../ref/python/public-api/api.md)).

 ### Traverse from an artifact

-Create an artifact object, and provide the name of the project, artifact and alias of the artifact:
+Create an artifact object and provide the name of the project, artifact, and alias of the artifact:

 ```python
 import wandb